-In its 4th season, What it Takes was named the “Best News Series” for 2021 by the Virginia Association of Broadcasters, and this year the program continues to feature experts and committed citizens to our studio to discuss timely issues affecting Southwest Virginians.
+Named the “Best News Series” for 2020 & 2021 by the Virginia Association of Broadcasters What it Takes features experts and committed citizens to our studio to discuss timely issues affecting Southwest Virginians.
 Hosted by BRPBS Director of Educational Innovation Tom Landon, WIT embodies the spirit of our ECHO Channel, featuring topics on Education, Community, Health and Opportunity.